Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 Fear requires us to make a choice.
 Where we are afraid, we may choose to do whatever seems “safest” in the moment, or simply do nothing (in itself a choice).
 This often results in choices that are not the best for us long term.

-We then practice our courage in choosing.
+In making good decisions we need to practice our courage.
 The word “courage” stems from the latin word “cor” which means “heart” – we use our courage to make decisions aligned with our heart’s true desires.